-One of the key things that 2020 has taught us all is that kindness, compassion and respect is crucial for anybody accessing aged care, and that everybody who is involved in providing that care can also enhance what they offer by understanding how this is spiritual care in action.
+During the pandemic and now in post-pandemic period, the importance of kindness, compassion and respect is crucial for anybody accessing aged care, and that everybody who is involved in providing that care can also enhance what they offer by understanding how this is spiritual care in action.

-Long before the world heard of COVID-19, Meaningful Ageing Australia was working on developing an app-like, learning program that would help the majority of the aged care workforce, Personal Care Assistants (PCAs), understand what holistic, person-centred (‘spiritual care’) looks like.
+Long before the world heard of COVID-19, Meaningful Ageing Australia was working on a micro-learning program to help the vast majority of the aged care workforce, Personal Care Assistants (PCAs), understand what holistic, person-centred (‘spiritual care’) looks like.

 Co-designed with PCAs, service providers, academics and older people, their latest innovation is Meet Akira, a web-based interactive story.
 Users are invited to learn about spiritual care by engaging in familiar scenarios.
 It can be accessed by phone, tablet or computer, and it follows the daily journey of Akira, a Personal Care Assistant.
 As the learner shares Akira’s story, they learn that: